 Although Trick-or-Treating for Halloween is really an American tradition, many English children have adopted it now, including the children here in Chagford.
 My former cottage, where I lived for 18 years, was located down a pedestrian lane at the center of the village, so many Trick-or-Treaters found their way to my door.
 But I was never home on Halloween.
 Instead, a bashful mouse would greet them, with a shy little flick of her long pink tail, standing in the candle-lit doorway of that fairy-tale cottage with its roof of thatch.

-Below is as picture of the mouse (photographed at a friend's house, as I have no pictures from my own).
-She appears here in her everyday clothes, but she always dressed up special for Halloween in a long brown velvet dress.
-She was known to the children as Miss Mouse, and lived in the cottage walls all the rest of the year.
+The photograph to the right is my only picture of the elusive mouse of Weaver's Cottage.
+She's wearing her everyday clothes, but she always dressed elegantly for Halloween in a long brown velvet dress.
+She was known to children of the village as Miss Mouse, and she lived (I explained to them) in my cottage walls all the rest of the year.

-These day, I live on the outskirts of the village, and only a few intrepid youngers climb the overgrown path to our door on Halloween.
+These days, in my married life, I live on the outer edge of the village, and only a few intrepid youngsters climb the shadowy, overgrown path to our door on Halloween.
 Now it's only Tilly, Howard, and I who greet them, for Miss Mouse has long since disappeared; she was last seen, clutching a little mouse-sized suitcase, on the day that I moved from Weaver's Cottage.

 A generation of Chagford children grew up with Miss Mouse.
 (Some even brought her presents of cheese.)
 I know that they'll carry that memory...and I know that she's still missed.
 Wherever you are Miss Mouse, stay warm and cozy, and have a good Halloween.